chymchym1905/auto-ca/README.md

 Usernames and window process ids are remembered, so subsequent launches go straight to the control panel — no re-binding unless a client was restarted.

-Full setup, icon capture and troubleshooting: see the [README](README.md).

 ---

 ## Download